Office Hours:Monday - Friday

 Notes about the current Medicare process

-The new regulations do not require the physician to submit any new documentation when billing Medicare for home care certification.
+- The regulations do not require the physician to submit any new documentation when billing Medicare for home care certification.

 Physician's Guide to Medicare Homecare